MohamedSabith97/Functional-Doc_HRM/Labour in Lodging.md

    - User can cancel the checkin request to Employee,  When the checkin type of Employee is **"CheckIn_Without_End_Contract"**.

-- ### Waiting For Checkin:
+- ### Waiting For Check-in:

-   - Checkin Request will created for "Business Employee", who already **"End from Contract"** in Business.
+   - Check-in Request will created for "Business Employee", who already **"End from Contract"** in Business.

-   - The Checkin Request will create with Current Date.
+   - The Check-in Request will create with Current Date.

    - In this stage, Employee Status is changed to "Waiting For Action-Lodging".

       <br>

-   - **Once Checkin created for Employee, will update following action based on checkin types:**
+   - **Once Check-in created for Employee, will update following action based on check-in types:**

       - _**End the Employee from on contract**_

-         - _**Return From Customer**_, - Checkin will created, If the Employee Return from Customer and End the Employee from contract.
+         - _**Return From Customer**_, - Check-in will created, If the Employee Return from Customer and End the Employee from contract.

-         - _**From Business**_, - Checkin will created, If the Employee Return from Business and End the Employee from contract.
+         - _**From Business**_, - Check-in will created, If the Employee Return from Business and End the Employee from contract.

-         - _**In Contract**_, - Checkin will created from Contract, When Employee return from on contract and End from the contract.
+         - _**In Contract**_, - Check-in will created from Contract, When Employee return from on contract and End from the contract.